Blood pressure management in noncardiac surgeries

 Maura Marcucci: Thank you, Jim.
 We do have some data from the VISION (Vascular Events in Noncardiac Surgery Cohort Evaluation) cohort study to answer your questions.

-The VISION cohort study, briefly, was a large international study, an observational study, that enrolled patients that were undergoing noncardiac surgery, and this is worthwhile.
+The VISION cohort study, briefly, was a large international study, an observational study, that enrolled patients that were undergoing noncardiac surgery, and this is worldwide.
 Those data show that over 70% of patients that were included in the study had their antihypertensive medications, including ACEIs and ARBs, continued in 24 hours leading to surgery.

 Now, this was 2014 to 2015.
 When we started POISE-3, very likely, the practice had really changed, so there was some uptake of the preliminary evidence that showed that possibly withholding ACEIs or ARBs would decrease perioperative hypotension and potentially cardiovascular complications.